-- Choose the type of alert you wish to receive, and the event that drives its generation.
+- Select the type of alert you want to create.

-Note: We recommend utilizing rate limits for alert policies that are based around a single event (i.e. Lambda function errors).
+We recommend that you limit the notification frequency for policies that are based on single events in your system, such as Lambda Errors.
 This reduces potential noise when sifting through alerts in high-traffic systems.

-Below are a couple different alert scenarios that can be managed through Lumigo's Alert Policies:
+The following are different alert scenarios that can be managed through Lumigo's Alert Policies: